Sabrina Guinness: Career

 Sabrina Guinness founded the London-based charity Youth Cable Television (YCTV), which she established in 1995 with the help of Greg Dyke.
 The charity trains disadvantaged youth to work in television production.
 She previously worked as PA for David Stirling, the founder of the Special Air Service (SAS).

 Personal life

 Guinness was once dubbed "the It Girl of her generation" for her high-profile romantic liaisons.
-In 1979, she had a relationship with Prince Charles.
+In 1979, she had a relationship with the then Prince Charles.

-In 2014 she married playwright Sir Tom Stoppard.
-They live in Blandford, Dorset; she also has a pied-à-terre in Notting Hill, west London.
+In 2014 she married playwright Tom Stoppard.
+They live in Blandford, Dorset; she also has a home in Notting Hill, west London.